mongodb/docs/source/includes/fact-meta-syntax.rst

 - :atlas:`"searchHighlights"
   </reference/full-text-search/highlighting>`.

-Refer to the Atlas Full-Text Search documentation for details.
+Refer to the Atlas Search documentation for details.